-Since her appointment in 2010 as Creative Director, Sarah Burton has produced critically acclaimed collections with a focus on handcraft and artisanal techniques.
-Her ability to marry the design codes of the house with lightness and her own feminine touch has brought a new and personal aesthetic that is being established as the blueprint of the house for the future.
+Since her appointment in 2010 as creative director, Sarah Burton has produced critically acclaimed collections, showing an ability to marry the design codes of the house with lightness and her own feminine touch and creating a new personal aesthetic and a blueprint for the future.